Jews and Gentiles will live in peace in the full manifestation of the kingdom of the Messiah

 The Law as a Shadow of things to Come

 The law, however, couldn’t cleanse men’s hearts from sin and Moses spoke of the arrival of another prophet who would be like him (Deuteronomy 18:15).
 This was a reference to the coming Messiah, the messenger of the new covenant.
-This verse also cautioned that those who wouldn’t listen to the Messiah’s teaching risked being ‘cut off’ from his covenant blessings (Deuteronomy 18:15).
-In YaYiN, we set forth irrefutable evidence that Yeshua ha Mashiach, Jesus Christ is the long-awaited Jewish Messiah.
+This verse also cautioned that those who wouldn’t listen to the Messiah’s teaching would be made answerable to G-d (Deuteronomy 18:15).
+In YaYiN, we set forth irrefutable evidence that Yeshua ha Mashiach, Jesus Christ is, indeed, the long-awaited Jewish Messiah.
 Moses, the intermediary of the Mosaic covenant, wrote of the dangers of rejecting the coming Messiah and exhorted Israel to ‘hearken unto him’ (Deuteronomy 18:15).
-The implications of Yeshua’s arrival in fulfillment of Jewish prophecy, therefore, cannot be greater.
-If he is the long-awaited Messiah of Israel then every Jewish person should rejoice and embrace him -their Messiah..
+The implications of Yeshua’s arrival in fulfilment of Jewish prophecy, therefore, cannot be greater.
+If he is the long-awaited Messiah of Israel then every Jewish person and gentile should rejoice and embrace him -their Messiah.